 Introduction to MySQL REGEXP

 The following article provides an outline for MySQL REGEXP.
 A regular expression is used with SELECT queries to search for patterns, generally strings, in the database.
 We can consider the REGEXP as a search tool to understand easily.
-This operation is similar to the “LIKE …%” operator which also does pattern matching.
+This operation is similar to the “LIKE …%” operator, which also does pattern matching.
 REGEXP can be combined with almost all operators from the keyboard.
-The regular expression operator (REGEXP) can be considered as a separate set of language as altogether.
+The regular expression operator (REGEXP) can be considered a separate set of languages.

 expression REGEXP pattern

 Here, the ‘expression’ stands for the column name or the expression to be looked at from the database.
-The term ‘pattern’ stands for the string which is to be searched in the DB.
+The term ‘pattern’ represents the string to be searched in the DB.

-While using with a real query, the REGEXP will be as follows:
+While using a real query, the REGEXP will be as follows:

 SELECT * from table_name where expression REGEXP pattern;